namtvit07/pushpop/README.md

 ##### Other environments

-Pushpop is run entirely by one long-running Ruby process.
-Anywhere you can run this process you can run a Pushpop instance.
+Pushpop is deployed as one long-running Ruby process.
+Anywhere you can run this process you can run Pushpop.
 Here's the command:

 ``` shell
 $ foreman run rake jobs:run